8 time management and organizational skills to master

 • Set up reminders, etc.

-You can pick online calendars like Google Calendar, Outlook Calendar, Apple Calendar, etc.
+You can pick online calendars like Google Calendar, Outlook Calendar, or Apple Calendar, and use built-in notifications to stay on schedule.

 B. Project management tools